ViralTexts/gtr-clusters/clusters/18720619-sn840232209-EverlastingFencePost.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-at is just what ike says.&#x27; The
+t is just what ike says.&#x27; The
 correspondent of an American paper
 writes : — I discovered many years ago
 that wood could be made to last longer